 Chicken katsu is a wonderful Japanese panko fried chicken cutlet.
 These extra crispy chicken pieces are a family favorite, plus they freeze and reheat well.
 Serve them like chicken tenders, with rice or make a delicious chicken katsu sandwich.

-I have been making this version of chicken katsu for almost 10 years now.
-When I first prepared it, my kids were little and called this dish “Japanese chicken tenders.”
-Well, I admit that is how I described it to them and it stuck.
+- Family Friendly: I have been making this recipe for almost 10 years now.
+When I first prepared it, my kids were little and called this dish “Japanese chicken tenders” and so of course, love this dish!

-By slicing the chicken breasts on an angle (a technique known as sogigiri), you are creating a larger surface area and exposing more of the chicken fibers.
-As you bread the cutlets with the flour-egg-panko combination, you will press the panko into the chicken, spreading the chicken fibers and making it more thin and flat.
+- Texture: By slicing the chicken breasts on an angle (a technique known as sogigiri), you are creating a larger surface area and exposing more of the chicken fibers.
+You end up with thin and tender cutlets, all without needed to pound your chicken flat!

-My family enjoys this dish like American style chicken tenders and dip their bites into ketchup or ranch dressing.
+- Flavor: The chicken stays crispy and juicy even as leftovers!
+Because of the way the chicken is cut, the breading does not fall off.
+My family enjoys this American style and dip their bites into ketchup or ranch dressing.
 I prefer using a spicy mayo.
 You can also go traditional and serve it with store-bought or homemade Tonkatsu sauce.

 Ingredients needed